 - Taken as an injection

 Prostate Cancer Investigational Therapy

-People have access to the latest investigational therapies and clinical trials through our collaboration with the University of Pittsburgh Cancer Institute (UPCI), western Pennsylvania's only National Cancer Institute-designated Comprehensive Cancer Center.
+People have access to the latest investigational therapies and clinical trials at UPMC Hillman Cancer Center, western Pennsylvania's only National Cancer Institute-designated Comprehensive Cancer Center.

 When appropriate, people with prostate cancer are placed on a Clinical Pathways – a disease-specific treatment strategy developed by physicians – to ensure that all patients receive the same evidence-based care.

 Each pathway combines innovative and promising clinical trial options with the best standard of care therapies.
 Ongoing review by the clinical team ensures that each pathway remains the best and most effective treatment option available.